 Staff comments: Disturbance is taking place outside of the 50' Waterbody setback.
-As long as the pit is operated correctly, there should be no impacts to water quality, quantity, or wetlands.
-Due to concerns regarding the impacts on wildlife from the proposed operation, CPW has suggested that the pit only be operated from July 1st - November 14th.
-These restrictions are suggested in the conditions of approval.
+As long as the pit is operated correctly, impacts to water quality, quantity, or wetlands are not a concern.
+Due to concerns regarding the impacts on wildlife from the proposed operation, CPW recommends that the pit only be operated from July 1st - November 14th.
+These restrictions are included in the conditions of approval.

 The State has reviewed the applicant's reclamation plan and has approved it.
 One of the State requirements is that a bond be posted to ensure reclamation of the pit.
 Because of this, no additional bonding for reclamation is required.
-A condition is suggested requiring that reclamation be done concurrently with mining.
+A condition is included requiring that reclamation be done concurrently with mining.

-Diesel fumes and dust are the two major impacts to air quality.
+Diesel fumes and dust are two major impacts to air quality.
 The applicant has stated that they will use water to keep the dust down.
 The applicant has stated she will purchase water for this purpose.
 The applicant has not provided information on when water will be applied, nor if a water truck will be present on site.
 Prevailing winds are from the west which would push dust towards the residence directly to the east.
-Condition #46 addresses dust concerns.
+Condition #43 addresses dust concerns.